shaloo/web3-user-personas/docs/personas/persona-2-nft-collector.md

 ## Action Plan

+{% include "action_plan_warning.md" %}

+!!! tip

-* **Monitor NFT Trends:** NFT cycles wax and wane rapidly.
+    **Monitor NFT Trends:**

+    NFT cycles wax and wane rapidly.
 Keep a tab on the [latest NFT trading volumes](https://dappradar.com/rankings/nft/collections) to align with the popular platforms and NFT demands.
 For example [Q3 2025 gaming NFTs](https://dappradar.com/narratives/gaming/nfts) are trading more than other NFTs.

-* **Research & Refine:** Do your own research.
-Use this template to guide your design, documentation and product feature decisions.
-The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
+### Design Philosophy

-* **Design Philosophy:** Status-first, community-centric design that emphasizes rarity indicators, collection prestige, and social signaling.
-Focus on visual storytelling and inclusive accessibility that attracts both new users and technically proficient users.
-[Interactive and animated content](https://arxiv.org/html/2502.11078) makes for a great user experience for the NFT collector persona.
+- Status-first, community-centric design that emphasizes rarity indicators, collection prestige, and social signaling
+- Focus on visual storytelling and inclusive accessibility that attracts both new users and technically proficient users
+- [Interactive and animated content](https://arxiv.org/html/2502.11078) makes for a great user experience for the NFT collector persona

+### Communication Style

-* **Communication Style:** Use native, relatable but hype trend aligned terms such as 'diamond-hands', 'HODL'.
-Leverage scarcity psycology, FOMO tactics and mirror popular NFT Discord communication patterns as hooks.
-Build sustained communities and transparent leadership with well defined, evolving but shared roadmap instead of leading with short-term speculation.
-This helps draw on the social engagement and social identity needs of NFT collector persona.
+- Use native, relatable but hype trend aligned terms such as 'diamond-hands', 'HODL'
+- Leverage scarcity psychology, FOMO tactics and mirror popular NFT Discord communication patterns as hooks
+- Build sustained communities and transparent leadership with well defined, evolving but shared roadmap instead of leading with short-term speculation
+- Draw on the social engagement and social identity needs of NFT collector persona

+### Product Features

-* **Product Features:** Use a mobile first approach with advanced filtering and search to enable discovery through rarity metrics, traits, price ranges.
-Focus on providing real-time market Data (live floor prices, volume, trending collections) along with social proof elements (list of influencers buying/selling).
-Other necessary features include portfolio manager that tracks collection value, profit/loss and trading analytics along with community integration (Discord, social sharing).
-Also, there is potential to leverage product NFTs as a valuable promotional tool for building lasting customer relationships and sustaining brand value.
+- Use a mobile first approach with advanced filtering and search to enable discovery through rarity metrics, traits, price ranges
+- Focus on providing real-time market Data (live floor prices, volume, trending collections) along with social proof elements (list of influencers buying/selling)
+- Other necessary features include portfolio manager that tracks collection value, profit/loss and trading analytics along with community integration (Discord, social sharing)
+- Use product NFTs as a potential leverage and as a valuable promotional tool for building lasting customer relationships and sustaining brand value

 ## See Also